Fundacion-de-Neurociencias/neurodiagnoses/README.md

 *   **✅ Axis 3 (Phenotype):** Implemented as an advanced "Severity Mapper" in `/tools/ml_pipelines/pipelines_axis3_severity_mapping.py`.
 Inspired by Murad et al. (2025), it uses XGBoost and SHAP to predict clinical severity from regional neuroimaging data.

 ---

+---

+## Future Development Inspired by Recent Research

+Based on state-of-the-art research, the future development of Neurodiagnoses will focus on:

+1.  **Implementation of a Polygenic Hazard Score (PHS) Module for Risk Prediction:**
+    * Inspired by Akdeniz et al. (2025), a dedicated module will be developed to predict the age-associated risk of disease onset in asymptomatic individuals.
+This will involve implementing a PHS model (e.g., Elastic Net-regularized Cox regression) that leverages the high-density genetic data from our imputation pipeline.

+2.  **Advanced Progression Modeling for Prognosis:**
+    * The "Prognosis & Progression Modeling" output layer will be a core focus, using longitudinal data (data collected over time) to predict the trajectory of the disease in diagnosed patients.

+3.  **Incorporation of Vascular Neuroimaging (CSVD):**
+    * Inspired by Lohner et al. (2025), a dedicated pipeline will continue to be developed to quantify Cerebral Small Vessel Disease (CSVD) markers as a core component of the Axis 3 (Phenotypic) assessment.

 ## Repository Structure & Key Modules
 This repository is a complex ecosystem.
 For a complete map, please consult the Project Overview Document.
 Below is a summary of the most critical components.